 I did let City Cruises know about this trip with them.
 I also let them know that in all the years I have tried them (and we have seven years of reviews consolidated here) nothing has changed.
 Staff make up ‘facts’ and say they are not employed to give a commentary when the company sells tickets on the fact they offer a commentary.

-City Cruises and staff like Sid, should be deeply ashamed of themselves for exploiting visitors to London.
+City Cruises and staff like Sid should be deeply ashamed of themselves for exploiting visitors to London.

 From the off we were subjected to blatant bullying begging for tips from the man doing the commentary through the mic

 The author told me they too have contacted City Cruises many times over the years to complain and were also told this type of thing shouldn’t happen and must have been an isolated incident.
-But, of course, you now know different.
+But, of course, you now know differently.

 My City Cruises Review 2017

 How could I resist when an opportunity to check on City Cruises came my way?
 I took a trip from Bankside Pier which went under Tower Bridge and then turned back to go to Tower Pier, then Westminster Pier and finally (for me) London Eye Pier.
 And that journey took 1 hour 30 minutes.
-Yes, I know that journey is only a 30 minute walk (or a quick trip on the RV1 bus) but I would have missed out on the crew’s commentary and gaining more evidence of them gaining more tax-free tips from passengers.
+Yes, I know that journey is only a 30-minute walk (or a quick trip on the RV1 bus) but I would have missed out on the crew’s commentary and gaining more evidence of them gaining more tax-free tips from passengers.

 I’d not been on the City Alpha before and have to say it was an excellent vessel for a sightseeing cruise: large glass windows, plenty of seating, cafe and toilets, plus the open-air upper deck.